opencog/learn/README-Calibration.md

   adjustable parameters even "aligned" with the axes of human language complexity?
 How does one even judge this?

+Additional details, results, questions and head-scartching can be found in the [Language Learning Diary, Part Two](learn-lang-diary/learn-lang-diary-part-two.pdf).

 It appears that we've stumbled into the classic trap of science: the more we learn, the more we don't know, and the things we don't know appear to be increasingly basic and simple.
 It feels like I haven't